 Nuala is known for her creative reworking and reimagining of traditional songs and for her unique Irish flute style, formed in Dundalk, County Louth and honed in her long-time adopted home of Edinburgh, Scotland.
 With four solo albums to her credit, Nuala is a musical adventurer who is known world-wide as a superlative performer of traditional music.
 She has graced the cover of Irish Music Magazine, Sing Out! and regularly appears on the mainstage at festivals around the world.
-Her roots are first and foremost in Irish music, but she ‘something of a genre bender’ according to the Living Tradition magazine and this year released a live album with two Norwegian musicians as Snowflake Trio.
-Nuala performs with Oirialla, playing music from her native area alongside fiddler Gerry O’ Connor, and with The Alt (John Doyle and Eamon O’Leary).
+Her roots are first and foremost in Irish music, but she’s ‘something of a genre bender’ according to Living Tradition magazine and last year released a stunning live album with two Norwegian musicians as Snowflake Trio.
+Nuala performs with Oirialla, playing music from her native area alongside fiddler Gerry O’ Connor, and with The Alt (John Doyle and Eamon O’Leary)

 Kieran O’Hare is a highly respected and sought-after performer of Irish music on the uilleann pipes, flute, and tinwhistle.
 While attending university at Trinity College, Dublin, he was the first American-born player of Irish music invited to perform in the annual ‘Ace and Deuce of Piping’ concert, held in Ireland’s National Concert Hall.
 Kieran has since performed at countless festivals and concerts across North America, Europe, and Asia, with such artists as Liz Carroll, Mick Moloney, the late Jerry Holland, Bonnie Raitt, the Paul Winter Consort, Josh Groban, and Don Henley.
 He has appeared in the film Road to Perdition, the Broadway musical The Pirate Queen, the PBS special presentation Celtic Origins with the Irish choral group Anúna, and as a soloist at Carnegie Hall with the New York Pops Orchestra.
 Kieran works internationally with his wife Liz Knowles in the production and design of large-scale theatrical and musical productions, and he is currently artistic director of ‘Fête de la St. Patrick et de la Bretagne’ in France.
 Kieran and Liz also perform with Pat Broaders in the acclaimed trio, Open the Door for Three, which has just released its third album, The Joyful Hour.
 Kieran serves on the Board of Directors of Ná Píobairí Uilleann in Dublin, Ireland, an organization dedicated to the preservation and promotion of uilleann piping worldwide, and of The Northeast Tionól, North America’s premier uilleann piping event.

-County Antrim’s Len Graham has been a full-time professional traditional singer since 1982.
-After he won the All-Ireland Traditional Singing competion in 1971, his passion for the songs of his native Ulster began to grow with his reputation.
-Len sought out and recorded older singers, and published a book, Here I Am Amongst You, on the songs, dance music and traditions of Joe Holmes.
+After he won the All-Ireland Traditional Singing competion in 1971, Len’s passion for the songs of his native Ulster began to grow with his reputation, and he has been a full-time professional traditional singer since 1982.
+Len sought out and recorded older singers, and his book, Here I Am Amongst You, explores the songs, dance music and traditions of Joe Holmes.
 He was a founding member of the group Skylark, with whom he toured extensively for ten years and recorded four albums.
 In 1993, he released his book and field recording collection, It’s Of My Rambles.
-Over the years, Len has collaborated and worked with numerous musicians, poets and storytellers.
-His association with the late John Campbell brought storytelling and song to a world audience, and their work together over twenty years made a significant contribution toward creating a deeper cross-community understanding of shared cultural traditions during many years of conflict in the north of Ireland.
+Len has collaborated and worked with numerous musicians, poets and storytellers, and his twenty year association with the late John Campbell made a significant contribution toward creating a deeper cross-community understanding of shared cultural traditions during many years of conflict in the north of Ireland.
 Len has recorded numerous albums, performed at many Irish and international folk, literary and storytelling festivals, and appeared on many radio and television programs.
-In 1992, he received the Seán O’Boyle Cultural Traditions Award in recognition of his work in Ireland as a song collector and singer.
-In 2002, he was honoured as the first recipient of the Irish television TG4 National Music Award for “Traditional Singer Of the Year.”
-In 2008, he was awarded “Keeper of the Tradition” from the Tommy Makem Festival of Traditional Song, and the US Irish Music Award in the “Sean-Nós Singing” category.
-In 2011, he was awarded the Gradam na mBard CCÉ (CCÉ Bardic Award) at the All-Ireland Fleadh Cheoil na hÉireann.
+In 1992, he received the Seán O’Boyle Cultural Traditions Award in recognition of his work in Ireland as a song collector and singer, and in 2002, he was honoured as the first recipient of the Irish television TG4 National Music Award for “Traditional Singer Of the Year.”
+He’s also been awarded “Keeper of the Tradition” from the Tommy Makem Festival of Traditional Song, and the US Irish Music Award for “Sean-Nós Singing” , as well as the “Gradam na mBard CCÉ” (CCÉ Bardic Award) at the All-Ireland Fleadh Cheoil na hÉireann.

 Gráinne Hambly comes from Co.
 Mayo in the west of Ireland.
 She started to play Irish music on the tinwhistle at an early age, before moving on to the concertina and later the harp.
 She lived in Belfast for six years, where she completed a Master’s Degree in Musicology at Queen’s University.
 Her main research topic concerned folk music collections and the harp in 18th-century Ireland.
 In 1994, she was awarded first prize in the senior All-Ireland Fleadh Cheoil competitions for harp and concertina.
 As well as being an established performer touring extensively throughout Europe and North America, she is also a qualified teacher of traditional Irish music and is in great demand at summer schools and festivals both in Ireland and abroad.
 Gráinne was awarded the T.T.C.T. (a certificate for teaching traditional Irish music at advanced level, credited by Comhaltas Ceoltóirí Éireann and the Irish Department of Education), and has also received her Graduate Diploma in Education (Music) from the University of Limerick.
 She has released three widely-acclaimed solo harp CDs and a collaborative CD with Billy Jackson, as well as appearing on a number of other recordings.